Last updated on January 6, 2026

 Mythic packs are special packs in MTG Arena that have a higher chance of opening a mythic rare than regular packs.

-They're Wizards' way of trying to help completionists who like to finish off entire sets of cards or get more cards for constructed.
+They're Wizards' way of trying to help completionists who like to finish off entire sets of cards or get more cards for Constructed.
 These are supposed to help you hunt those last mythic rares they need and hone in on the cards you’re missing for just a little more gold per pack if you already have a complete set of rares.

 That sounds like a fair deal.
 You pay a little bit more and guarantee that you’re going to finish your collection faster.
 Right?
 Well, let’s dig just a tad deeper.